The Management Committee is committed to safeguarding and equality for all members.

 - Breaches of this Policy may result in disciplinary action leading to possible dismissal and legal action

-- Where an appeal made following a safeguarding decision made by the club, an independent appeal body may be used
+- Where an appeal is made following a safeguarding decision made by the club, an independent appeal body may be used

 Recording & Publishing Images Policy